nvidia-holoscan/holoscan-sdk/examples/pose_tree/pose_tree_basic/README.md

 # Pose Tree Basic Example

-This example demonstrates how to use the `PoseTree` feature in the Holoscan SDK.
+This example demonstrates how to use the `PoseTree` feature in applications built with Holoscan SDK.
 It simulates the orbital mechanics of the Sun, Earth, and Moon to showcase how to manage and query dynamic coordinate frame transformations over time.

 ## Overview